 If your room or window air conditioner doesn’t cool or turn on, this expert guide to AC repairs will help.

-Most problems with window and room air conditioners can be categorized under one of two symptoms: they do not cool sufficiently or they do not turn on at all.
+Most problems with window and room air conditioners can be categorized under a few symptoms: they do not cool sufficiently, they do not turn on at all, or they make noise.
 Here is a closer look at how to troubleshoot and repair these issues.
+If your window or room air conditioner is beyond repair, be sure to see Buying the Best Window Air Conditioner or Room AC Unit.

 1Unplug the unit and carefully remove it from the window or wall.
 Put the air conditioner somewhere outdoors or in the garage where you can work on it.